diogro/expressionVariance-manuscript/main.md

 Alternatively, expression variation across tissues could be tightly coupled, and in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
 Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data for several human tissues to investigate the epigenetic drivers of gene expression variation, showing that several epigenetic markers were indeed linked to gene expression variation and that these were variable across tissues and between high- and low-variance genes.

-Here, we use public gene expression data sets to evaluate how the differences in gene expression variance are structured across independent samples.
+Here, we use public human gene expression data sets to evaluate how the differences in gene expression variance are structured across independent samples.
 We collected and compared the gene expression variance across many studies and used the similarities across these studies to create a gene expression variance ranking, which orders genes from least variable to most variable.
 We then explored the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
 Finally, we explored the link between gene expression variance and biological function by leveraging gene ontology annotations.